Configuration parameters

 Usage example PowerShell: & .\Set-OutlookSignatures.ps1 -SimulateTime "202312311859"

-Makes only sense in combination with ‘.\sample code\SimulateAndDeploy.ps1’, do not use this parameter for other scenarios
+The SimulateAndDeploy parameter makes sense only when used in combination with '.\sample code\SimulateAndDeploy.ps1'.
+Do not use this parameter for other scenarios.

 See '.\sample code\SimulateAndDeploy.ps1' for an example how to use this parameter